PierreNabil/Mancala_AI/README.md

 - 2 Game Modes
   - With Stealing
   - Without Stealing
-- Support of various difficulty levels corresponding to different game tree deapths. (bonus feature #2)
+- Support of various difficulty levels corresponding to different game tree depths. (bonus feature #2)
 - Support a networking mode where 2 instances of an AI player can play the game against each other without any human intervention. (bonus feature #5)